alexlafroscia/ember-runtime-config/README.md

 This library provides type definitions and follows the current draft of the [Semantic Versioning for TypeScript Types](https://www.semver-ts.org) specification.
 The public API is all published types.
-It currently supports TypeScript 4.4, 4.5, and 4.6.
+It currently supports TypeScript 4.4 - 4.9.

 Contributing
 ------------------------------------------------------------------------------